Career Guides

 • Research and Understanding: Start by researching the field of hairdressing to understand its demands and rewards.
 This includes familiarising yourself with various hair types, styles, and the latest trends in the industry.

 • Enrol in a Hairdressing Course: Choose a reputable hairdressing course that covers essential skills like cutting, colouring, and styling.
-Courses may range from vocational training programmes to more extensive cosmetology degrees.
+Online courses may range from vocational training programmes to more extensive cosmetology degrees.

 • Hands-On Training: Practical experience is vital.
 Look for opportunities to practice, whether through apprenticeships, internships, or as a trainee in a salon.